oracle-livelabs/multicloud/helidon-oci-devops/provision-infrastructure/provision-infrastructure.md

 The goal of this task is to prepare the environment for the DevOps setup by creating a Compartment, Dynamic Group, User Group and policies.
 This section requires a user with administrator privilege.
 If you don't have it, make sure to request another user with such privilege to run this for you.

-1. In the terminal, copy and paste the following command to navigate to the *init* folder.
+1. Open a terminal, copy and paste the following command to navigate to the *init* folder.
     ```bash
     <copy>cd ~/devops_helidon_to_instance_ocw_hol/init/</copy>
     ```